carlosthe19916/tackle-ui-testing-poc/qe-tests/README.md

-# This folder is for writting the tests comming from QE
+## This folder is for writting the QE tests